reegis/deflex/README.rst

 Use example
 ===========

+1. Run ``pip install deflex[example]``
-1. Create a local directory (e.g. /home/user/my_example).
+2. Create a local directory (e.g. /home/user/deflex_examples).
-2. Download the
+3. Download the
    `example <https://raw.githubusercontent.com/reegis/deflex/master/examples/examples.py>`_
    to this new directory.
-3. Now execute the example file.
+4. Now execute the example file.
 The script will download some example scenarios with results and show some exemplary plots.
-4. A directory "deflex_examples" will be created in you home directory.
+5. A directory "deflex_examples" will be created in you home directory.
 Use ``print(os.path.expanduser("~"))`` to find out where your home directory is located.
 If you want to change it replace the base path in the example: